Ayurvedic Daily Routine – Living in a Healthy Rhythm

 You can really expect to pamper yourself with this oil massage.
 Gently massage your head, body and the soles of your feet for 5-10 minutes with high-quality ayurvedic oils, ideally an oil that corresponds to your dosha type.
 We suggest you warm the oil before the massage, e.g. in a bain-marie.
 Enjoy this precious time for yourself.

-Find instructions for ayurvedic self-massage here.
+Find more information about ayurvedic self-massage here.

 If you use ripened sesame oil for the oil massage, you can rub 1-2 drops of the oil into your ears and nose.
 Then rest for approximately 10 minutes to allow your skin to absorb the oil.